hengyang-zhao/n2/README.md

 # n2

 Project [nidus](https://github.com/hengyang-zhao/nidus.git) has many design flaws proved by everyday terminal/shell interactions.
-It's time to design the next generation config management framework.
+It's time to design the next generation config management framework --- n2.
 The new framework should have the following improvements:

 1. Have a more straightforward installation process.